MicroEJ/docs/PlatformDeveloperGuide/architecture.rst

 -  Low Level MicroEJ Core Engine (see :ref:`LLMJVM <LLMJVM-API-SECTION>`)
 -  Low Level Shielded Plug (see :ref:`LLSP <LLSP-API-SECTION>`)

+For further information on Architecture installation and releases, you can check these chapters:

 .. toctree::
    :maxdepth: 1